joergboe/testframework/doc/manpage.md

 - Scan input directory and collect all test suites and cases to execute
 - Set programm defined props/vars
 - Set properties and variables defined with command line parameter -D..
-- Source all defined tools scripts !!!??
+- Source properties file if required - set props and vars
-- Source properties file if required - set props and vars !!!?
+- Source all defined tools scripts
 - Execute root suite in inherited environment
 - print result